 A monthly patient safety report was completed which contained a review of all near misses and dispensing incidents and led to the generation of an action plan to reduce errors.
 The action plans generated through the patient safety report were shared with all team members through a team huddle and through individual briefings.
+The most recent action plan had encouraged staff to improve the quality of near miss reporting and ensure a reflection on the cause was included.
 The pharmacy team received and reviewed the monthly professional standard document supplied by the company's head office.
 A locally produced clinical governance document was also reviewed which outlined common themes across the region.